lewmoore/RateMeFT/README.md

 * Save user selection and carry through to the view in order to test.
 * Re-deploy app to EB environment using EB CLI
 * Added and made remote connection to PostGres DB to EB app using Amazon RDS
+* Add Dockerfile and push image to Dockerhub